sravangottipaty/Data-Analysis/README.md

 # Analyzing user's data
 Exploratory data analysis is done on the data that is generated from A/B test on the cancellation page of subscription service.
 ### Required libraries
+List of libraries used
+matplotlib
+pandas
+scipy
+seaborn

-If running on Jupyter notebook install seaborn using pip through Anaconda Navigator if seaborn is not already installed
+If running on Jupyter notebook install the above packages using pip through Anaconda Navigator if they are not already installed

 `$ pip install seaborn`

-Rest all libraries like pandas,numpy,scipy can be imported directly using jupyter notebook.
+`$ pip install pandas`
+`$ pip install scipy`

 ### Version
 Jupyter notebook - 5.4.1